AnnaTas77/nc-news-frontend-project/README.md

 ![NC News App Screenshot](./src/assets/NC%20News%20Screenshot.png)

-Welcome to the NC News frontend project!
-This application is designed to provide users with access to news articles, comments, topics, and user information through an intuitive and user-friendly interface.
-It interacts with the NC News API, which is a backend service built using Node.js and PostgreSQL.

 ## Project Description

+The NC News project is a full-stack application that revolves around a custom-built backend News API, which has been designed to enable programmatic access to application data and replicate the functionalities of real-world backend services similar to Reddit.

-The NC News frontend project serves as a user interface for accessing the various endpoints provided by the NC News API.
-It allows users to view articles, read and post comments, explore different topics, and more.
-The frontend is built using modern web technologies like React, providing a responsive and engaging experience to users.
+The NC News frontend project acts as a user-friendly interface, allowing users to access and interact with the diverse endpoints offered by the NC News API.
+Users can effortlessly search through the articles list, filter articles by topic, read a specific article, post comments and vote on each article.

 > You can find the deployed version of the NC News Frontend Project [here](https://nc-news-anna.netlify.app/).

-## Technologies Used
+## NC News Backend Project

+> You can find the hosted version of the NC News API Backend Project [here](https://news-backend-project.onrender.com/api).

+> You can find the backend repository for the NC News API [here](https://github.com/AnnaTas77/nc-news-backend-project).

+## Frontend Project Tech Stack

 The NC News Frontend Project is built using the following tech stack to deliver a seamless user experience: